 I found your site last week (3rd of May 2009) when I was looking for treatment for Chronic Bronchitis and have a story of my own to share.
 It goes like this.

 I am a drug addict.
-My drug of choice is not heroin, speed, coke, pot, pills crackﾀﾦ in fact it’s something far more innocent seeming but just as insidious.
+My drug of choice is not heroin, speed, coke, pot, pills crackﾀﾦ in fact it’s something far more innocent-seeming which does not require me to visit an addiction treatment centre.
 My drug of choice isﾀﾦ.Oxymetazolin Hyrachloride or the active ingredient of your common, pharmaceutical nose spray.

 I live in an area where pollen allergies are common, and I guess I have them a bit.
 Nothing major, no watery eyes or anything, but since have broken my nose playing football and suffering a now somewhat deviated septum, my left nostril always felt a little blocked.
 The one fateful day in 2005, also suffering a cold and with a wife complaining my snoring is out of control I buy a nose spray to try and clear my nose.
 One sniff into each nostril, and they are on fire, but a few minutes later and I can breathe clearly through each nostril.
 I’d tired antihistamine sprays, salt water sprays, they’d done nothing, now all of a sudden WHAM I could breathe.
 Got a good night’s sleep that night, as did my wife.